teloon/notes/git/pro-git.md

 [remote "origin"]       url = git@github.com:schacon/simplegit-progit.git       fetch = +refs/heads/*:refs/remotes/origin/*
 ```

-It means "fetche all the references under `refs/heads/` on the server and writes them to `refs/remotes/origin/` locally".
+It means "fetch all the references under `refs/heads/` on the server and writes them to `refs/remotes/origin/` locally".

 `+` tells Git to update the reference even if it isn’t a fast-forward.